sjspielman/tasty/software-setup/software-installation.md

 ### Enabling screen share

-One way that we'll use Zoom is via screen-sharing; it is important that you are able to share your screen with us so we can help you, as needed in 1:1 consulations sessions or in breakout rooms.
+One way that we'll use Zoom is via screen-sharing; it is important that you are able to share your screen with us so we can help you, as needed in 1:1 consultations sessions or in breakout rooms.

 If you are working on a Mac, you will need to grant Zoom permissions to be able to use screen share, as follows: